 If you are a Rosemark System user and would like more information about calculating profit margin for your business and how to utilize the spreadsheet we’ve referenced in this post, please contact a Customer Care Manager and we’ll be happy to help.

 Special thanks to long-time Shoshana Technologies customer and Rosemark user, Paul Gach of Visiting Angels, Charlotte, North Carolina for providing the original spreadsheet that he uses on a regular basis to grow his business.

 Join the Discussion

 What do you think?
 Have you spent a lot of time analyzing the profit margins for your business?
+Are you interested in reassessing the KPIs for your home healthcare agency?
 What other factors do you focus on when it comes to evaluating your business performance?
 Leave us a comment below.